 - 1. For purposes of the statement of cash flows for proprietary funds, the District considers highly liquid investments to be cash equivalents if they have a maturity of three months or less when purchased. - 2.
 The District reports inventories of supplies at weighted average cost including consumable maintenance, instructional, office, athletic, and transportation items.
 Supplies are recorded as expenditures when they are consumed.
 Inventories of food commodities are recorded at market values supplied by the Texas Department of Human Services.
 Although commodities are received at no cost, their fair market value is supplied by the Texas Department of Human Services and recorded as inventory and unearned revenue when received.
-When requisitioned, inventory and unearned revenue are relieved, expenditures are charged, and revenue is recognized for an equal amount. - In the government-wide financial statements, and proprietary fund types in the fund financial statements, long-3. term debt and other long-term obligations are reported as liabilities in the applicable governmental activities, business-type activities, or proprietary fund type statement of net position.
+When requisitioned, inventory and unearned revenue are relieved, expenditures are charged, and revenue is recognized for an equal amount. - 3.
+In the government-wide financial statements, and proprietary fund types in the fund financial statements, long-term debt and other long-term obligations are reported as liabilities in the applicable governmental activities, business-type activities, or proprietary fund type statement of net position.
 Bond premiums and discounts are deferred and amortized over the life of the bonds using the effective interest method.
 Bonds payable are reported net of the applicable bond premium or discount.
-Right-to-use leases are reported in the governmentwide statements with the lease liability calculated as the present value of reasonably certain expected future payments over the term of the lease.
-The District implemented GASB 96 for reporting subscription-based information technology arrangements (SBITAs) during this reporting period.
-A SBITA is defined as a contract that conveys control over another entity's IT software as specified in the contract for a period of time in an exchange or exchange-like transaction.
-To be accounted for as a SBITA, it must meet the definition of a "long-term" SBITA provided in GASB 96.
-The right-to-use SBITA liability is reported in the governmentwide statements.
+Right-to-use leases are reported in the government-wide statements with the lease liability calculated as the present value of reasonably certain expected future payments over the term of the lease.
+Right-to-use SBITA liabilities are reported in the government-wide statements.
 The SBITA liability is calculated as the present value of the reasonably certain expected payments made over the term of the contract and the interest included in the SBITA payments is recorded as an expense.
-There were no SBITAs material to the financial statements that were recorded during the year audited.